hashicorp/awspolicyequivalence/README.md

-## AWS Policy Equivalence Library
+## AWS Policy Equivalence Package

-This library checks for structural equivalence of two AWS policy documents.
+This package checks for structural equivalence of two AWS policy documents.
 See Godoc for more information on usage.

+### Post v1.5 Validation vs. Equivalence

+**NOTE:** This package has had a validation role in versions 1.5 and earlier.
+For example, `{}` is a valid JSON but an invalid AWS policy even though AWS emits it in some cases.
+Should it be equivalent to itself or throw an error and _not_ be equivalent?
+Since the purpose of this package is equivalence and not validation, we are removing some of that validation role.

+In other words, for v1.5 and earlier, `{}` is not equivalent to itself and returns an error.
+Post v1.5, `{} is equivalent to itself and _does not_ return an error.

 ### CI